 The beta will start from December 9 until December 12.
-It’s a 4 day event for PlayStation 4 only.
+It’s a four-day event for PlayStation 4 only.
 An active subscription of PlayStation Plus is needed to gain access.
 No pre-order of the game or any form of sign up required.
 You can start pre-loading the game on December 8 instead of wasting a day of the beta to just download it.
 Next, to download the beta, check your PSN Store on December 8 and it should show up for download.
 As to when the pre-load goes live, presumably it’s going to be 12PM EST but that is subject to change.
-We’ll update you once it’s out so be sure to follow us on Twitter or Facebook to be notified.
+We’ll update you once it’s out so sure to follow us on Twitter or Facebook to be notified.
 The file size of the beta is 5.1 GB.

 There is, of course, limits to what players get to do in the beta.
 Here’s a list of everything you can expect when you hit up the beta this weekend:

 - The beta is fully online meaning you will need an active internet connection, this includes Single Player mode.
-However, the full game will have offline mode, this is strictly a beta thing.
+However, the full game will have an offline mode, this is strictly a beta thing.

 - In the beta, character creation is limited to 6 presets only.
 You will get the complete character creation only in the full game.